geongeorge/IGBro-Docs/frontend/README.md

 - Form a link with this data :
     **https://fb.gg/play/yoloplay/ml_32**
 - Open this link in the browser
-- Now after the game loads up you’ll see many things popping up in your console. look for “Context ID”
+- Now after the game loads up you’ll see many things popping up in your console. look for “**Context ID**”

 ![Context ID in Chrome Console](../images/contextids.png)

 - Copy that and open contexts.js in data folder